MikeTheGreat/GLT/README.md

 # GitLabTool (GLT) #

-This software was possible from the support of [Cascadia Community College](http://www.cascadia.edu).
+This software was made possible by the support from [Cascadia Community College](http://www.cascadia.edu).

 This software was written by Mike Panitz